Italian 19-year-old Jannik Sinner reaches Miami Open final - WTMJ

 AP Sports Writer

-MIAMI (AP) — Italian 19-year-old Jannik Sinner, playing in only his third top-level ATP event, advanced to the Miami Open final by beating Roberto Bautista Agut 5-7, 6-4, 6-4 on Friday.
+MIAMI (AP) — Former junior skiing champion Jannik Sinner has joined some fast company at the Miami Open.

-Sinner became the fourth teenager to reach the Miami men’s final, joining Novak Djokovic, Rafael Nadal and Andre Agassi.
+On Friday, the 19-year-old Italian became the fourth teenager to reach the Miami men’s final.
+The others: Novak Djokovic, Rafael Nadal and Andre Agassi.

+Sinner, who chose tennis over skiing at age 13, is playing in only his third top-level ATP event.
+He rallied to beat Spanish counterpuncher Roberto Bautista Agut in the semifinal, 5-7, 6-4, 6-4.

-In the second semifinal Friday night, No. 4-seeded Andrey Rublev was to play No. 26 Hubert Hurkacz.
+Sinner’s next opponent will be the winner of the second semifinal between No. 4-seeded Andrey Rublev and No. 26 Hubert Hurkacz.

 Djokovic, Nadal and Roger Federer skipped the tournament, creating opportunities for the four semifinalists.
 Each was trying to win his first ATP Masters 1000 title.